ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

 [^/]+$
 ```

-is responsible for extracting only the filename from that path.
+is then used to extract only the filename from that path.

 ### Understanding the Pattern

+The pattern is made up of three parts:

 ```lua
 [^/]